Go back to Insights >

 The twitter symbol

-What are four steps that companies can take to prepare for quantum computing?
+What are four steps that companies can take to prepare a Quantum-Secure Architecture?

 Overall, preparing for the threat of quantum computing requires a proactive, agile and forward-thinking approach.

 1. Assess the risk: Companies should start by assessing the potential impact of quantum computing on their products and services.
 They should identify the critical assets that need to be protected.
-Then they should evaluate the strength of their current cryptographic algorithms and protocols used in their company according to the shelf life and sensitivity level of each asset.
+Then they should evaluate the strength of their current cryptographic algorithms and protocols used in their company according to the validity period and sensitivity level of each asset.

 2. Develop a quantum-resistant strategy: Companies should start developing a strategy for implementing quantum-resistant cryptographic algorithms and protocols.
 This may involve developing new cryptographic algorithms, updating protocols or using existing quantum-resistant cryptographic algorithms.
 The migration strategy should also focus on evaluating the costs and potential challenges associated with the transition.
 This may involve investing in new hardware, software, and training for their employees.
 Product and software development, internal infrastructures, and key management processes shall also be part of this quantum-resistant strategy.